WorldHealthOrganization/smart-anc/input/pagecontent/documentation.md

 ### Functional requirements

 Functional requirements are specified in the Digital Adaptation Kit.

-### References

-TODO: Links to Digital Adaptation Kit
+Future work may involve specifying these requirements as CapabilityStatement resources, depending on feedback from the implementation community.